tuomaseerola/MP_DataChallenge/README.md

 ## Solutions

 It is all about learning.
-Again, submit your solutions as _Rmarkdown_ notebook, preferably containing a section of **1.
-Dealing with errors** and **2.
-Analysis results**.
+Again, submit your solutions as _Rmarkdown_ notebook, preferably divided into two sections:

+#### 1. Dealing with errors

 In the first part, describe what you do and give a rationale of why you remove/alter any observations.
 You can include figures in your solution.

+#### 2. Analysis results

+In the second part, you can present a statistical analysis that answers the question.

 > [!NOTE]
 > If you want to engage with study **preregistrations**